 Office 365 Phishing Attacks: Educating Our Attackers…

 Why are hackers increasing levels of Office 365 phishing attacks?
-This article will explain some key processes how and why Office 365 phishing attacks are a persistent and ever evolving threat.
+This article will explain some key processes of how and why Office 365 phishing attacks are a persistent and ever-evolving threat.
 Additionally, why we may be arming our attackers with the exact same phishing education tools as we provide our own users…

-- Spearphish attacker sends a fake O365 email which looks like it came from within your organisation (see spoof)
+- Spearphish attacker sends a fake O365 email which looks like it came from within your organization (see spoof)

 - The recipient user is invited to click a malicious link or open an attachment which includes a malicious link.